andrewtdiz/Weave/docs/tutorials/fundamentals/computeds.md

 print(hardMaths:get()) --> 2
 ```

 By default, a computed only runs its callback once.
-However, Fusion can detect
+However, Weave can detect
 any time you call `:get()` on a state object inside the callback.
 If any of them
 change value, the callback will be re-run and the value will update: